verrgod/GameMoo/README.md

 ![GameMoo Logo](img/logo.png)

-### GameMoo is a minigame website; a place for users to play games and to show the world their skills by creating an acconut and saving it in the leaderboards.
+### GameMoo is a minigame website; a place for users to play games and to show the world their skills by setting highscores on minigames.
+Users can create an acconut and save their scores on the leaderboards.
 GameMoo uses restdb.io for keeping track of account details, leaderboards and localstorage for the quiz leaderboard.

 ## Design Process